 Hi friends!
-I’m Carrie from Rosalind Revival.
+I’m Carrie.
 I’ve lived in the Southwest United States my entire life, and I’m excited to be here today to share some of my favorite places with you from Arizona, California, New Mexico, Nevada and Texas.

 I know that most people still imagine the Southwest to be filled with Cowboys, Indians and tumbleweeds, but we are so much more than that!
 The Southwestern States are filled with busy cities and gorgeous desert.